jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

 * Signal Processing:
   * Proficient in Synthetic Aperture Radar (SAR) signal processing, biomedical signal analysis (ECG, EEG), speech signal processing, and dynamic load-cell signal processing for vehicle weight estimation.
-  * Skilled in using a comprehensive set of signal processing libraries, including NumPy, SciPy, Matplotlib, Scikit-signal, PyWavelets, SoundFile, FilterPy, and Wavelets, covering a wide range of signal processing tasks.
+  * Skilled in using a comprehensive set of signal processing libraries, including NumPy, SciPy, Matplotlib, Scikit-signal, PyWavelets, FilterPy, and Wavelets, covering a wide range of signal processing tasks.
 * Optimization Algorithms:
   * Proficient in particle swarm optimization (PSO) and Genetic algorithms for solving complex optimization problems.
   * Experienced in utilizing Python libraries such as DEAP, PySwarm, and PyGMO for implementing and solving optimization tasks.
 * Technologies and Frameworks:
   * Infrastructure: Proficient in Linux, Microsoft Windows (WSL2), and Docker for containerized microservices.
   * Version Control: Experienced in collaborative coding using GitHub and GitLab.
-  * Web Development: Proficient in Flask and FastAPI for building APIs with Python.
+  * Web Development: Proficient in Flask and FastAPI for building APIs and ZeroMQ for efficient messaging.
   * Data Analysis: Skilled in data manipulation and analysis using Pandas, Seaborn and Numpy.
   * Parallel Programming: Proficient in multithreading and multiprocessing for optimizing program performance.
   * GPU Computing: Experience with CUDA Processing for parallel computing on GPUs.